 Can my veterinarian help me decide when to let go?

-Veterinarians are often asked to help cat owners with the heart-breaking decisions around euthanasia.
+Veterinarians are often asked to help cat owners with the difficult decisions around euthanasia.
 Your veterinarian is there to help with these very difficult decisions.